Are you looking to learn more about employee turnover and what it means? You’ve come to the right place.

 Therefore, it is important to understand the differences between recruitment and retention when it comes to finances, time, and human resources.

 Of equal importance, you need to know that there are some instances when employee turnover is not a bad thing.
-Even though turnover usually has a negative connotation, retaining employees who are performing poorly in the company can be worse.
+Even though turnover usually has a negative connotation, retaining employees who are performing poorly in the can be worse.

 Recruitment vs Retention